 Notre Dame Priory is a Public Association of the Faithful living the traditional Benedictine monastic life, located in the Archdiocese of Hobart, Australia.

-The monks of the Priory are consecrated to God by the vows of stability, conversion of ways (which encompasses both poverty and chastity) and obedience, and live a life of prayer and work in the Benedictine tradition at Rhyndaston.
+The monks of the Priory are consecrated to God by the vows of stability, conversion of ways (which encompasses both poverty and chastity) and obedience, and live a life of prayer and work in the Benedictine tradition at Colebrook.
 Their hope is to one day be established as a fully autonomous Benedictine monastery and to construct a monastery in a traditional design, something beautiful for God, to last many generations.

 The present community was founded in 2017 by Dom Pius Mary Noonan, OSB, a professed American monk of Abbaye St Joseph de Clairval, in Flavigny-Sur-Ozerain, France.
-After many years of monastic life in France and many trips to Australia to give retreats between 2007-2017, Dom Pius Mary departed Flavigny with his Abbot's blessing to pursue this Australian foundation at the request of Archbishop Julian Porteous, Archbishop of Hobart.
-Whilst the monks of Notre Dame Priory share great fraternal bonds with Flavigny, this new community is not a canonical daughter-house, but a new foundation directly dependent on the Archbishop of Hobart.
+After many years of monastic life in France and many trips to Australia to give retreats between 2007-2017, Dom Pius Mary departed Flavigny with his Abbot’s blessing to pursue this Australian foundation at the request of Archbishop Julian Porteous, Archbishop of Hobart.
+While the monks of Notre Dame Priory share great fraternal bonds with Flavigny, this new community is not a canonical daughter-house, but a foundation directly dependent on the Archbishop of Hobart.

 The community has been blessed with a number of historic steps to date towards being erected as a full-fledged autonomous Monastery:

 22 February 2017 – Foundation Day of Notre Dame Priory as a private association of the faithful in St Patrick’s Church, Colebrook, Tasmania in the presence of Archbishop Julian Porteous.
 The community is installed in a diocesan owned property in Lindisfarne, a suburb of Hobart.